rsrobinett/joked/readme.md

 ```
 npm start --prefix .\ui\
 ```
-to start the frontend
+to start the frontend.

-checkout the webpage here
+You can view the webpage here
 ```
 http://localhost:4200/
 ```